Benchmarking LLM Privacy Recognition for Social Robot Decision Making: LLM Evaluation

-\paragraph{Case 3} In the third case, Grok's default results align more closely with the participant's responses than its few-shot results.
+\textit{Case 3.} In the third case, Grok's default results align more closely with the participant's responses than its few-shot results.
 When Grok provides default responses, it happens to select options that overall align well with the participant.
-In this case, Grok explains that privacy-enhancing options are ideal for the scenario, noting specific scenario details such as the involvement of a minor who \textit{``may not fully grasp the implications of data collection''}.
-It also makes logical concessions, such as preferring that collected data be retained for a predefined period, rather than no data being retained, because the user requested private data recording that must be kept for some time to serve its purpose.
+In one example, Grok explains that privacy-enhancing options are ideal for the scenario, noting specific scenario details such as the involvement of a minor who \textit{``may not fully grasp the implications of data collection''}.
+Grok also makes logical concessions such as preferring that collected data be retained for a predefined period, rather than no data being retained, because the user in the scenario requested private data recording that must be kept to serve its purpose.

 Once Grok receives additional information through the few-shot prompt, it is able to compare the participant's responses in the additional example scenario, and then proceeds to over-correct when responding to the current scenario.
-While Grok previously provided a rationale entirely based on the details of the scenario, it instead focuses its responses on meeting the preferences of the participant.
-For example, Grok specifically notes that it is attempting to balance both the high POS scores of the participant and their low scenario sensitivity rating.
-These differences, while entirely valid, appear to be difficult for the Grok to mediate.
-As a result, Grok selects responses that are too relaxed, more consistent with a low sensitivity rating, and ultimately aligns poorly with the participant's preferences.
+While Grok previously provided a rationale entirely based on the scenario's details, it instead focuses its responses on meeting the participant's preferences.
+For example, Grok specifically noted that it was attempting to balance both the high POS scores of the participant and their low scenario sensitivity rating.
+These differences, while entirely valid, appear to be difficult for Grok to mediate.
+As a result, Grok selected responses that were too relaxed, more consistent with a low sensitivity rating, and ultimately aligned poorly with the participant's preferences.

-\paragraph{Case 4} In the fourth scenario, Grok's performance improves when provided with additional information (\textit{i.e.}, the few-shot prompt) compared to its default responses.
-By default, Grok again conveys that privacy-enhancing options are ideal, citing the involvement of a minor and the fact that the collected data, the visual of a report card, is irrelevant to the robot's task.
-While these choices and rationale are reasonable, they do not align with the responses of the participant.
+\textit{Case 4.} In the fourth scenario, Grok's performance improves when provided with additional information (\textit{i.e.}, the few-shot prompt) compared to its default responses.
+By default, Grok again conveys that privacy-enhancing options are ideal, citing details like the involvement of a minor or the fact that the collected data is irrelevant to the robot's task.
+While these choices and rationales are reasonable, they do not align with the responses of the participant.